CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. In the **Scopes defined by this API** section, select **Add a scope**.

 1. For the first-time setup, you will need to specify the `Application ID URI`.
-For this, leave it as the default selection which will be a randomly generated guid.
+For this, leave it as the default selection which will be a randomly generated GUID.

     ![configure-sso-scopename.png](../../assets/images/ama/howtos/configure-sso-scopename.png)